-Work Related Learning is taught as part of our Guidance Days when students have the chance to take part in enterprise and employability activities including mock interviews and Dragon’s Den type challenges.
-We also hold careers fairs at the school.
+Work Related Learning is embedded in teaching and learning and delivered as part of our dedicated Guidance Days when students have the chance to take part in enterprise and employability activities including mock interviews and Dragon’s Den type challenges.
+We also hold major careers fairs at the school.

 The school regularly welcomes visitors from local businesses to talk to students and in some cases, students have had the opportunity to attend tours of local business premises.

-In Year 10, students take part in a highly successful work experience programme which culminates in them spending the last two weeks of the Summer Term working at a wide range of local employers.
-Students are supported to approach employers to find their own placement and thus gain first hand experience of job seeking.
+In Year 10, students take part in a flagship work experience programme which culminates in them spending the last two weeks of the Summer Term working at a wide range of local employers.
+Students are supported to approach employers to find their own placement and thus gain first-hand experience of job seeking.